zarteastb-collab/stargate-backend/README.md

-# Render Web Service
+# Stargate Backend

 This project is a simple web service built with Node.js and Express.
-It serves as a template for creating RESTful APIs.
+It serves as a template for creating RESTful APIs and is ready for deployment on Render.

 ## Getting Started